 “The idea is to create a blend of wine which brings together not only wine region strengths, but also an expression of the maker’s own particular style,” says Rebekah Richardson.

-Each maker contributed two barrels of 2018 shiraz to the blending session, and the final AWIWA wine, Hear me Roar, is expected to be released in the first half of 2019.
+Each maker contributed two barrels of 2018 shiraz to the blending session, and the final AWIWA wine, Hear me Roar, is expected to be released on International Women's Day, March 8th.

 Next year is the 125th anniversary of Australian women gaining the right to vote, which was led by South Australia in 1894.
 It is fitting that the inaugural AWIWA wine project should start there.
 For the 2019 vintage release, the project moves on to another state with different participants, but the message will remain the same.
 JENI PORT

 Jeni Port is on the Advisory Board of the Australian Women In Wine Awards.